 Roads play a vitally essential role as the most basic form of infrastructure supporting the lives of Tokyo residents.
-This role entails meeting the city’s enormous transport demand, while also serving as routes for evacuation and the delivery of relief supplies when a disaster occurs, in addition to functioning as a space to contain lifelines such as telephone, gas, water, and sewage lines.
+This role entails meeting the city’s enormous transport demand, while also serving as routes for evacuation and the delivery of relief supplies when a disaster occurs, in addition to functioning as a space to contain lifelines such as telephone, gas, water, and sewage lines, and telephone.

-- To ensure the smooth flow of traffic in the Greater Tokyo Area, the Bureau will develop the three loop roads, which support the social and economic activities of all of Japan, while also focusing on the development of roads that provide access to the loop roads.
+- To ensure the smooth flow of traffic in the Greater Tokyo Area, the Bureau will develop the three ring expressways, which support the social and economic activities of all of Japan.

 - To form the backbone of Tokyo’s road network, the Bureau will focus on the development of ring roads and radial roads in the ward area, roads that run north-south in the Tama area, and roads that run east-west linking the ward area to the Tama area, and bridges.